firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Running-Simulations/Running-Single-Node-Simulation-Xilinx-Vitis.rst

 .. |runner| replace:: Xilinx XRT/Vitis
 .. |hwdb_entry_name| replace:: vitis_firesim_rocket_singlecore_no_nic

+.. warning:: **We highly recommend using the standard U250 flow instead of this Vitis-based flow.
+You can find the standard flow here: :ref:`u250-standard-flow`.**

 .. include:: Running-Single-Node-Simulation-Template.rst

 .. warning:: Currently, FireSim simulations with bridges that use the  PCI-E DMA interface are not supported (i.e. TracerV, NIC, Dromajo, Printfs) with |fpga_type| FPGAs.